str4d/wage/README.md

 - [x] Read a JavaScript File as a Rust stream.
 - [ ] Recipient encryption.
 - [ ] Recipient decryption.
-- [ ] Passphrase encryption.
+- [x] Passphrase encryption.
 - [x] Passphrase decryption.
+- [ ] Multi-file archive-and-encrypt.
-- [ ] Expose a Rust stream to JavaScript as a user-downloadable file.
+- [x] Expose a Rust stream to JavaScript as a user-downloadable file.

 ## Development